 Foxes

 Foxes in the UK have a varied diet that includes small mammals, birds, insects, fruits, and carrion.
 They are opportunistic feeders and will eat whatever is available to them.
-They are skilled hunters and are known to be able to catch prey such as rabbits and mice.
-They are also scavengers and will feed on the remains of other animals.
+As skilled hunters, foxes are known to be able to catch prey such as rabbits and mice but will also use their strong sense of smell to sniff out the remains of other animals.
 Foxes are an important part of the ecosystem and play a crucial role in controlling populations of small mammals and insects.

 Foxes can be found in a variety of habitats, including woodland, farmland, and urban areas.
 They are highly adaptable mammals and can thrive in a range of environments.
 Foxes will often make their dens in underground burrows, known as 'earths', or in dense vegetation.
 They are primarily nocturnal animals, meaning they are most active at night.

 Pregnant vixens will gestate for around 53 days and give birth to a litter averaging four to five cubs in March or April.
 These cubs are born blind, deaf and are dark brown in colour.
 At 10-14 days old their eyes open and they develop their hearing.
-At 4 old weeks the cubs start exploring the outside world.
-In September and October cubs will be adolescents and mature enough to leave their mothers and find territories of their own.
+At 4 weeks old the cubs begin exploring the outside world with the guidance of their mother.
+She will teach them everything they need to know about being a fox including important hunting techniques.
+In September and October, cubs will be adolescents and mature enough to leave their mothers and find their own territories.
+If they reach sexual maturity, young vixens will go on to breed and have cubs of their own at around 10 months old.

 Despite their hardy nature, around 55% of foxes in the UK sadly die in their first year mainly due to road accidents, reduced food availability and human activity.
 Deaths can be prevented by simply slowing down on the roads, particularly at night, and paying attention to verges where a fox may dart out of.
-While you may not want to directly leave food out for foxes, creating more wildlife friendly spaces will have a positive impact on food availability.
+Due to their opportunistic nature, foxes can become secondary victims of rodenticide.
+Please use humane pest removal methods wherever possible.

 Your monthly donation will help to fund wildlife rescue and rehabilitation at our Rescue Centre.